-- Tank petcock is open
+- Tank petcock is open Close pet cock

-- Close petcock
+Low pressure, not enough air or compressor does not stop.

-- Prolonged excessive use of air

-- Decrease amount of air used
+- Prolonged excessive of air Decrease amount of air used.

-- Compressor not large enough
+- Compressor not large enough for job

-- Check air requirement of accessory.
-If it is higher than CFM and pressure supplied by compressor, you need a larger compressor.
+Check air requirement of accessory.
+If it is higher than CFM and pressure by compressor, you need a larger compressor.
 Most accessories are rated at 25% of actual CFM while running continuously.

 - Restricted check valve

-- Remove and clean or replace.
+Remove and clean or replace.

 - Hole in air hose

-- Check and replace if necessary.
+Check and replace if necessary.

 - Tank leaks

-- Replace tank
+Replace tank

 WARNING!
 IMMEDIATELY REPLACE TANK.
-DO NOT ATTEMPT TO REPAIR.
+DO NOT ATTEMPT

-- Blown seals
+Blown seals

-- Replace any faulty seals.
+Replace any faulty seals.

-- Replace worn parts and reassemble with new seals.
+Replace worn parts and reassemble with new seals.

+TROUBLE SHOOTING (cont'd)

-Troubleshooting (cont'd) Excessive starting and stopping, while not in use
+Excessive starting and stopping, while not in use

+Fittings leak

-- Fittings leak - Check fittings with soapy water.
+Check fittings with soapy water.
 Tighten or reseal leaking fittings.
-DO NOT OVERTIGHTEN. - Replace worn parts and reassemble with new seals. - Replace any faulty seals. - Air leaks from regulator, or regulator does not regulate pressure - Dirty or damaged regulator internal parts. - Replace regulator or internal parts. - Regulated pressure gauge reading drops when air accessory is being used. - This is normal in some applications - Compressor not large enough - If pressure drops too low, adjust regulator while accessory is used. - Check air requirement of accessory, it may be higher than CFM pressure supplied by compressor.
+DO NOT OVERTIGHTEN.

+Replace worn parts and reassemble with new seals.

+Replace any regulator internal parts.

+- Regulated pressure gauge reading drops when air accessory is being used.

+This is normal in some applications

+- Compressor not large enough

+If pressure drops too low, adjust regulator while accessory is used.

+Check air requirement of accessory, it may be higher than CFM pressure supplied by compressor.
 Most accessories are rated at 25% of actual CFM while running continuously.

-Circuit breaker trips (fuse blows) too often
+- Circuit breaker trips (fuse blows) too often Low voltage, consult electrician.

-- Low voltage

-- Consult electrician.

 - Excessive wire length

-- Furnish adequate power.
+Furnish adequate power.
 If using extension cord, try again without it.

 - Restricted air passages

-- Contact authorized service center.
+Contact authorized service center.

 - Back pressure in pump head

-- Replace check valve.
+Replace check valve.

-- Replace pressure switch bleeder valve.
+Replace pressure switch bleeder valve.

+TROUBLE SHOOTING (cont'd)

-Troubleshooting (cont'd) Overheating
+Overheating

+Poor ventilation

-- Poor ventilation - Relocate compressor to an area with cool, dry and well-circulated air. - Dirty cooling surfaces - Clean all cooling surfaces of pump and motor thoroughly. - Leaking valve - Replace worn parts and reassemble with new seals.
+Relocate compressor to an area with cool, dry and well-circulated air.

+- Dirty cooling surface Clean all cooling surfaces of pump thoroughly. - Leaking valve Replace worn parts and reassemble with new seals.